Al Pacino's Early Life

-Alfredo James Pacino was born on April 25, 1940, to Salvatore Pacino and Rose.
-His parents split up when he was two years old, and Al and his mum moved in with his grandparents in the South Bronx, a tough urban borough of New York City.
-Intelligent, but never motivated by school work, he found solace and fulfilment in acting.
+Alfredo James Pacino was born on April 25, 1940, to Salvatore and Rose Pacino in New York City.
+His parents split up when he was two years old, and Pacino and his mom moved in with his grandparents in the South Bronx.

-Aged 16 Pacino won a place at the prestigious High School for Performing Arts in Manhattan, but dropped out after just one year.
-He moved to Greenwich Village, did the off-off-Broadway thing and by 26 was accepted into Lee Strasberg's famed Actors Studio, a stomping ground for De Niro, Keitel, and other assorted legends.
+Aged 16, Pacino won a place at the prestigious High School for Performing Arts in Manhattan, but dropped out after just one year.
+He moved out of home and struggled to make ends meet on his own, and after years of off-off-Broadway work and basement plays, was accepted into Lee Strasberg's famed Actors Studio (which he eventually became president of in 2000).

-Pacino is among Tinseltown's most famous bachelors.
-He has never been married, but has enjoyed several high-profile romances with Diane Keaton while filming The Godfather: Part III and actress Penelope Ann Miller.
-A brief dalliance with acting coach Jan Tarrant in the late Eighties resulted in the birth of a daughter, Julie.
+While Pacino has never been married, he has had several high-profile romances, most of them with fellow actors, including Jill Clayburgh, Diane Keaton, Tuesday Weld, and Marthe Keller.
+A brief dalliance with acting coach Jan Tarrant in the late '80s resulted in the birth of his daughter Julie.